AGonzalez2003/Pool-Lane-Reserver/README.md

 # Pool Lane Reservation System

-A responsive system for **swimming pool staff** to manage lane reservations, timers, and waitlists.
+A responsive system for **swimming pool staff** to manage lane reservations, timers, and waitlists

 ---